Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 Disadvantages of Spanning:

-• Cannot recover page libraries in the correct way;
+• Cannot correctly recover page libraries;

 • No options to customize backup frequency;